camptocamp/odoo-shopinvader/shopinvader_customer_price/README.rst

 |badge1| |badge2| |badge3| |badge4|

+Handle customer specific prices.

+Provides:

-Expose endpoint to fetch customer prices for products.
+* endpoint `/customer_price/products` to fetch customer prices for products.
+* backend configuration to state which pricelist should be used by partner (by selecting a partner field that relates to pricelists)

 **Use case**